 There are several key assumptions that lots of development processes are fearful of which are notably lower within PowerApps specifically:

-• dev/test/prod environments (ok - you probably should do this - but a small org or fledgling group can make due w/ only prod even for mission-critical applications - just be careful and prepared to argue for a dev/test environment when this blows up)
+- dev/test/prod environments (ok - you might still do this - but a focused group can make due w/ only prod even for mission-critical applications - just don't do it out of habit)

 Getting Traction Internally: Licensing